Rolls of Oléron

 The Rolls of Oléron (French: Jugements de la mer, Rôles d'Oléron) are the oldest and best-known sea law regulating medieval shipping in North-western Europe.
 The Rolls of Oleron were the first common sea law written in the Isle of Oléron, France, in the late 12th century, prior to 1180, later evolving to encompass Northern Europe.
 Any later sea laws written in Northern Europe are largely based on or inspired by the Rôles d'Oléron.
-Sometimes known as the "Lawes of Pleron," they also formed the basis of similar agreements among 17th and 18th century pirates, known as Articles.

 Origin

 The Rolls of Oleron originally regulated the wine trade from Brittany and Normandy to England, Scotland and Flanders but were widely disseminated in the later Middle Ages and became an important sea law.

 Different sources of origin

 There is some disagreement among historians as to how and when the Rolls of Oléron came into existence.
 One of the oldest beliefs is that Eleanor of Aquitaine had the laws written down around 1160 when she returned from the Holy Land.
 Another theory is that her son, Richard I, had them written down after his own return from the Holy Land towards the end of the 12th century, but that is highly unlikely.
 There is no sign in the Rolls that someone as important as a king or queen had anything to do with its creation.

 Some recent historians have argued that the Rolls were written in the 13th century, between 1224 and 1286.